palewire/first-web-scraper/docs/index.rst

     table = soup.find('table', attrs={'class': 'resultsTable'})
     print table.prettify()

-Save the file and run ``scrape.py`` again and this time you can see that only prints out the table we're after, which we selected by instructing BeautifulSoup to return only those ``<table>`` tags with ``resultsTable`` as their class attribute.
+Save the file and run ``scrape.py`` again.
+This time it only prints out the table we're after, which was selected by instructing BeautifulSoup to return only those ``<table>`` tags with ``resultsTable`` as their class attribute.

 .. code:: bash

   $ python scrape.py

-In the end, all we need to do now is figure out is a way to convert the rows in the table into a list, which we then loop through and grab all the data from.
+Now that we have our hands on the table, we need to convert the rows in the table into a list, which we can then loop through and grab all the data out of.

 BeautifulSoup gets us going by allowing us to dig down into our table and return a list of rows, which are created in HTML using ``<tr>`` tags inside the table.